catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

           Virtual environments are isolated from your user's runtime environment.

-          When opening a new shell, you will need to activate the virtual environment again to use Catalyst Cloud API Client.
+          When opening a new shell, you will need to activate the virtual environment again to use the Catalyst Cloud API Client.

-        To update Catalyst Cloud API Client to the latest version, run pip again with the ``--upgrade`` option to update the package and all of its dependencies.
+        To update the Catalyst Cloud API Client to the latest version, run pip again with the ``--upgrade`` option to update the package and all of its dependencies.